DePayFi/widgets/README.md

 DePay Login allows you to perform web3 wallet logins with ease.

-Returns `account` if succesfully signed and recovered log in message.
+Returns `account` if successfully signed and recovered log in message.

 ```javascript
 let message = "Sign to login"